Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 4.4.
 Non-Voting Members

-The non-voting members of the SFRB serve as advisors to the SFRB and may represent the interests of faculty and administration.
-The four (4) non-voting members of the SFRB shall be the following:
+The non-voting members of the SFRB serve as advisors to the SFRB.
+The two (2) non-voting members of the SFRB shall be the following:

-- the Associate Vice President For Planning, Budget, and Analysis or designee;
+- the Associate Vice President For Planning, Budget, and Analysis or designee, and

 4.5.
 Unexpired Terms of Appointed Members and Alternates